endymion1818/team-documentation/technicalmanual.md

 #### Communication Standards
 Communicating with clients must always be done in conjunction with the account manager.
 It must be considered carefully, be polite, and done in a professional manner.
 Ensure that all information to and from clients is recorded for later reference.
-All Emails to and from the client must be stored in the appropriate job wallet.
+All Emails to and from the client must be stored in the appropriate project folder.

 #### Company Processes
 Please fill in